 PSE's incremental cost is based on the average cost of eligible renewable resources.
 Consistent with the requirements outlined in WAC 480-109-210 (2)(a)(i) (A) through (G), the calculation of incremental costs for each eligible resource is performed at the time of acquisition.
-PSE has acquired one new eligible resource (Golden Hills) and has utilized the method from its 2019 Integrated Resource Plan ("IRP") as documented in Attachment 2 for calculating the incremental cost for Golden Hills as the 2019 IRP was the most up to date information available to PSE at the time the decision was made to enter into the Golden Hills contract.
+PSE has acquired one new eligible resource (Golden Hills) and, for purposes of RCW 19.285.070(1), has utilized the method from its 2019 Integrated Resource Plan ("IRP") as documented in Attachment 2 for calculating the incremental cost for Golden Hills as the 2019 IRP was the most up to date information available to PSE at the time the decision was made to enter into the Golden Hills contract.
 PSE's next Electric IRP Progress Report is due April 1, 2023 and the next full Electric IRP is due April 1, 2025.
-The incremental costs (in millions of dollars) along with the annual megawatt hour (MWh) for each eligible resource are as follows:
+As Golden Hills is not planned for use in the target year, it is not included in the calculation for purposes of WAC 480-109-210(2)(a)(ii)(B) and (C) reflected in the table above.
+The one-time incremental costs (in millions of dollars) at the time of acquisition along with the annual megawatt hour (MWh) assumed for each eligible resource are as follows: